Best Absolute Return Funds UK to Watch

 10. Aegon UK Equity Absolute Return Fund GBP

-Like most absolute return funds in our list, the Aegon UK Equity Absolute Return Fund GBP has a market-neutral approach, which makes it a potential investment solution for long term investing that provides a steady income without getting exposed to the risk of a stock market crash.
+Like most absolute return funds in our list, the Aegon UK Equity Absolute Return Fund GBP has a market-neutral approach.
 With that in mind, the fund is more aggressive and heavily invested in leveraged and risky assets like the FTSE 100 Index (New Style) Future June 15, Ftse 250 CFDs, Gs Ka Energy Custom Gskaoeap CFD, GlaxoSmithKline PLC CFD, Unilever PLC CFD, etc.

 Nonetheless, the fund’s return steadily outperforms its benchmark, the Sterling OverNight Index Average (SONIA).
 Since its inception in 2010, the Aegon UK Equity Absolute Return Fund has generated a return of 26.12%, and, in the last two years, and overall return of 12.49%.

 Absolute return funds have been in existence for decades though this type of funds has rapidly gained popularity in recent years.
 As a matter of fact, the first-ever absolute return fund was created in 1949 by Alfred Winslow Jones, who is known as “the father of the hedge fund industry.”
 In simple terms, an absolute return fund, as the name implies, is a form of fund that aims to generate positive returns regardless of the markets’ direction in which the fund is invested in.

 But unlike traditional funds that purchase shares in companies they predict will rise in value, absolute return funds seek to buy or short sell assets without taking a side or direction in the market.
 In that aspect, the condition of the market – falling, rising, or neutral, is irrelevant to the success of the fund.